George Herbert Mead: Pragmatism and symbolic interactionism

 Thus, to Mead and symbolic interactionists, consciousness is not separated from action and interaction, but is an integral part of both.
 Symbolic interactionism as a pragmatic philosophy was an antecedent to the philosophy of transactionalism.
 Mead's theories in part, based on pragmatism and behaviorism, were transmitted to many graduate students at the University of Chicago who then went on to establish symbolic interactionism.

-Social philosophy (behaviorism)
+Social philosophy (social behaviorism)

 Mead was a very important figure in 20th-century social philosophy.
 One of his most influential ideas was the emergence of mind and self from the communication process between organisms, discussed in Mind, Self and Society (1934), also known as social behaviorism.
 This concept of how the mind and self emerge from the social process of communication by signs founded the symbolic interactionist school of sociology.